 Traveller’s diarrhoea affects many travellers going to destinations in Africa, Asia and South America.
-The antibiotic azithromycin is a fast and effective treatment for traveller’s diarrhoea.
-Travellers going to a risk area should take a course of azithromycin with them, in case they contract the infection are far from medical help.
+Antibiotics are fast and effective treatment for traveller’s diarrhoea.
+Travellers going to a risk area can take a course of antibiotics with them, in case they contract the infection are far from medical help.

 To order an antibiotic for traveller’s diarrhoea you need to fill in a brief questionnaire.
 Our doctor will review your answers and approve appropriate treatment.

 Prescription and delivery are included.